-Why Magento Integration Is Such a Hell
+Why Development of Integration with Magento Is Such a Hell

 Magento is an intricate platform that does many things in its own way.
 It is programmed on the basis of the Model View Controller (MVC) approach and requires the best web programming expertise and skills.
 For these reasons and others, Magento is not easy to work with.

 Plenty of shopping platforms is presented on the market, and Magento is among the leaders in terms of popularity.
 According to Builtwith.com, the majority of Magento clients are in the United States (70,000+ stores).
 The United Kingdom has the second place with 14,000 live websites.
 Germany has the third position with 12,000+ sites using Magento.
 9 of the top 10 countries for Magento online stores are in North America and Europe.
 The popularity of Magento continues to increase each year.